Is It Legal For Estate Agents To Lie About Offers?

 When you have a rival offer that is higher than yours accepted, this is known as gazumping.

-Here are some tips from the Propertyroad team on how to protect yourself if you suspect that the agent is being less than honest:
+While the answer to the question of can estate agents lie about offers is technically not, it doesn’t mean it can’t happen.
+So here are some tips from the Propertyroad team on how to protect yourself if you suspect that the agent is being less than honest:

 • Research: Before you make an offer, check the market value of the property, the local area, the seller’s situation, and the demand and supply of similar properties.
 This will help you to make an informed and realistic offer, and to avoid overpaying or under-selling